Domestic Production Activities Deduction

 Small Business Simplified Overall Method for Allocating DPGR and Non-DPGR

 Certain small businesses with average annual gross receipts not exceeding $5 million can use a simplified method for allocating cost of goods sold and related expenses between DPGR and non-DPGR by ratably apportioning the cost according to the proportion of DPGR over non-DPGR.
-Businesses that are qualified to use this simplified method must satisfy any of the following:
+Businesses that are qualified to use this simplified method must satisfy any of these:

 Excluded from using the simplified method are estates and trusts, and certain oil and gas partnerships and partnerships owned by expanded affiliated groups.